Loading...

 The first step is to relay block headers from Sepolia to Chiado.

-These headers are stored in the Header Storage contract on Chiado and contain essential information like the state root, which can be used to validate the state of a smart contract on Sepolia.
+These headers are stored in the Header Storage contract on Chiado and contain essential information like the state root, which can be used to validate the state of a Sepolia smart contract.

 Requesting a Proof:

-You generate a Merkle proof that shows the value of this storage slot at a particular block on Sepolia.
+Generate a Merkle proof that shows the value of this storage slot on a particular block on Sepolia.
 This proof includes information from the block header (stored on Chiado) and the Merkle path leading to the value.

 Submitting the Proof: